EYAWKAJKOS

 Aymeric Baradat, researcher at ICJ

-Nicolas Bonneel, researcher at LIRIS
+Nicolas Bonneel, research director at LIRIS

 Ivan Gentil, professor at ICJ